UWA-SCIE2204-Marine-Systems/1-instructions/1-lab-schedule-and-instructions.md

 ## Instructions for how to complete the first lab

 The first step is to start ecolcoud.
-Instructions on [How-to-use-ecocloud](https://github.com/UWA-SCIE2204-Marine-Systems/1-instructions/blob/master/3-how-to-use-ecocloud.md)
+Go to [How-to-use-ecocloud](https://github.com/UWA-SCIE2204-Marine-Systems/1-instructions/blob/master/3-how-to-use-ecocloud.md)

 The first practical in on [Catch curve